Alessia Palacios

-Alessia Palacios (born 6 July 2000) is a Peruvian rower.
+Alessia Ariane Palacios Carrillo (born 6 July 2000) is a Peruvian rower.
 She qualified for the 2024 Summer Olympics in the lightweight double sculls.

 Early and personal life

 Her twin sister Valeria Palacios is also a rower.
 The twins race for Regatas Universitario rowing club.

 Career

 She competed alongside her sister Valeria and was a silver medalist in the lightweight coxless pair at the 2022 World Rowing U23 Championships in Italy, The pair went on to win gold at the 2022 Bolivarian Games in Colombia in the lightweight double sculls.

 Competing at the Americas Olympic and Paralympic qualification regatta in Rio de Janeiro, Brazil in March 2024 alongside her sister Valeria, she qualified for the lightweight double sculls at the 2024 Paris Olympics.